 To edit lifestyle photos, I usually use Lightroom to do photo cropping and color correction.
 Here are 5 of my favorite presets that will help make your lifestyle photography editing much better and faster.

 Adobe Lightroom Preset "Brighten" helps improve lifestyle photography and make it bright.
 Thanks to the effect of the old Kodak film of this preset, your lifestyle photos will look old-fashioned.
 In addition, you may play with shades and colors after changing the brightness and depth levels.
 Customize this vintage preset to make your photo look naturally edited.

 Make your lifestyle portrait clear with this FREE Photoshop action in several clicks.
 Regulate white balance and temperature of your photo to make it warm and pop.

-A perfect and high resolution Photoshop overlays for your outdoor lifestyle photographs.
+A perfect and high-resolution Photoshop overlay for your outdoor lifestyle photographs.
 Make the sky full of fluffy clouds to add a romantic or fairytale atmosphere to your photos.

-This is a universal Photoshop brush for making hair volume and wavy.
-Download this FREE brush and apply to your portrait photos easy and fast.
+This is a universal Photoshop brush for making hair voluminous and wavy.
+Download this FREE brush and apply it to your portrait photos quickly and easily.
 Natural and realistic hair is guaranteed.

 Want to take a dramatic and stylish portrait?
-Play with this FREE Photoshop texture that can be used to make your lifestyle photos grunge and vintage.
+Play with this FREE Photoshop texture that can be used to make your lifestyle photos grungy and vintage.

 Hi there, I'm Ann Young - a photographer, photo retoucher and of course, journalist.
 Here on FixThePhoto blog you can find all of my reviews, photography and photo editing tips, pricing guides, and photography experiments.